 Step 2: Adding the matching accounts

-- For each new account, in the Account_1 column, enter the corresponding account in the old chart of accounts;
+- For each new account, enter the corresponding account in the Account_1 column of the old chart of accounts.

-In case the account remains the same, you can also choose to not indicate it.
+Should the account remain the same, you may also choose not to indicate it.

-- In case one account needs to be subdivided on several accounts, you need to proceed manually, see herunder.
+- If one account needs to be subdivided into several accounts, you need to proceed manually, see below.

 Step 3: Starting the import operation